- Martin Campbell

 The action is also off-key for the series.
 The silencers and machine guns have been replaced with intense hand-to-hand and athletic combat.
 Bond becomes a physical hero, parkouring around a construction site or brutally drowning a villain in a bathroom sink.
 Director Martin Campbell, who also helmed the best of the Brosnan-era Bond films with GoldenEye, makes an impressive leap from mindless action fodder to gravitas-laden thrills.
 Comparable to the elevation from the Tim Burton/Joel Schumacher Batman films to Christopher Nolan’s artful interpretations, Campbell rethinks the franchise with all the atmosphere of an expert spy thriller and none of the cheeky antics that have wearily been associated with 007.

-Every Bond film has a crucial moment, an action sequence or perilous situation for which audiences remember the film.
+Every Bond film has a crucial moment, an action sequence, or a perilous situation for which audiences remember the film.
 Casino Royale has two.
 The thoughtful high-stakes card game will be remembered as the film’s centerpiece.
 So much tension revolves around cards because the stakes were so well set earlier in the movie.
 Every card is a bullet.
 Every fold is an explosion.
 And that villain “Le Chiffre” (Mads Mikkelsen), with his eye that drips tears of blood—how intimidating a figure from across the poker table.
 The other scene, which I will not describe in detail within this review, involves James Bond’s capture and subsequent torture.
-It’s a physically painful scene to behold for any man, and a rare (albeit welcomed) emasculation of the character, proving once again that Craig’s is not your typical Bond but a vulnerable personality complete with flaws and weaknesses.
+It’s a physically painful scene to behold for any man, and a rare (albeit welcomed) emasculation of the character, proving once again that Craig is not your typical Bond but a vulnerable personality complete with flaws and weaknesses.